fabianfassnacht/Final_theses_FUB/README.md

  2. Have a first meeting to discuss topics + provide reading materials (for general introduction material see also links at the end of this text)
  3. Second meeting to fix the topic (latest 1 month after the first meeting) and students start prepare an exposé of their thesis
  4. Student hands in exposé (see below) and receive feedback within two weeks
- 5. Once feedback has been give, students will have to register the thesis - the exact date depends on whether the students will collect own data or not:
+ 5. Once positive feedback has been given, students will have to register the thesis - the exact date depends on whether the students will collect own data or not:

 If data is being collected: 1 week after data collection has ended